-Diary or Journal Entries
+Diary or Journal Type Posts

 Content that looks like a diary entry – You should never publish a post that is simply a recap of your day or your feelings on a particular subject.
 Remember, your content needs a “how” – How is this going to help my audience?

 Instead of just writing a post where you simply talk about how much fun you had taking your toddler to the zoo, you could write it as more of a “Things to Pack When Taking a Toddler to the Zoo” type post.
 In this manner, you can still talk about how much fun you had but you are offering actual help at the same time.